Yakuza (franchise): Books

 For the Japanese and Asian market releases of the original game in 2005, Sega created a pre-order campaign limited bonus item called Kamutai Magazine, a full-color magazine which was a travel guide to the fictional in-game location of Kamurocho.
 The first book was a monography dedicated to the game with Mai, a sub-scenario female character, as the cover girl.
 This character's physical aspect was inspired by its voice actor, Mihiro, a Japanese adult video idol.

 Many of the new Yakuza series games since have included a new Kamutai Magazine issue as a preorder bonus in Japan, featuring a voice actress as cover girl.
 Hence this December 2005 issue was followed by a December 2006 issue (cover girl is Japanese AV idol Nana Natsume), a March 2008 issue (cover girl is Taiwanese model Yinling of Joytoy) and a February 2009 issue (cover girls are Shizuka Mutou, Sayaka Araki and Rina Sakurai).
 The fifth issue was bundled with Ryu Ga Gotoku 4 and released in March 2010.

 Original video

 Takeshi Miyasaka directed an original video during the promotion period for the Western release of the game, which depicted Kiryu, Nishikiyama, and Yumi growing up at the Sunflower Orphanage and leaving for Tokyo.
 This short film called Like a Dragon: Prologue (龍が如く 〜序章〜, ryu ga gotoku -joshou-) serves as a prequel and sets up the events that take place in the game.

 Feature film

 A film adaptation was released in Japanese theaters on March 2, 2007, called Like a Dragon: The Movie (龍が如く 劇場版, ryu ga gotoku: gekijoban).
 It is based on the first installment of the series and was directed by Takashi Miike.
 The movie premiered in the United States on June 23 at IFC theater.
 American distributor Tokyo Shock, a Media Blasters affiliate, released a licensed DVD on February 23, 2010.

+A live-action film adaptation of Stranger Than Heaven was announced to be in development in September 2026, as part of a collaboration between Sega and Netflix.